smiracle/interview-questions/README.md

 into the readme using Prettier.
 A built-in android app also serves this data using React Native in an easy to digest format.

+For now data is only available for these topics: React, Systems Design, and Javascript.

 You can view formatted readme files in the topics/ directory.

 #### Prerequisites